TrebledJ/midi-editor/README.md

     pip install -r requirements.txt
     ```

 2. [Download `ffmpeg`](https://ffmpeg.org/), if not installed.
-This is used to convert recordings (webm) to wav; so if it's optional if you don't plan on using the recording function.
+This is used to convert recordings (.webm) to .wav; so it's optional if you don't plan on using the recording function.

 3. To run the server:
     ```